smcmahon/collective.portlet.contentitem/README.rst

 When you add or edit a content-item portlet, you'll be able to choose the represented content item via a tree browser, just as with the navigation portlet.

 Odds are that the template used to render the portlet won't do what you want.
-Just override it with jbot as collective.portlet.contentitem.contentitemportlet.py.
+Just override it with jbot as collective.portlet.contentitem.contentitemportlet.pt.

 Available view methods are: